krdurrett/Daily_NYT_Reader/README.md

 - Fetch API
 - NPM
 - Cypress
+- Mocha/Chai

 ## Testing <a name="testing"></a>

 Cypress was used for E2E and integration testing.
 To test the application: run `npm run cypress` and you will have a window open that gives you the ability to click on each test and see whether they pass.
 Make sure you've run `npm start` in a separate terminal tab before you begin the testing.

+Mocha/Chai was used for unit testing.
+To test the application: run `npm test`.
+The test will run in your terminal.

 ## Project Challenges <a name="projectChallenges"></a>